Happy new year with an exciting year ahead

 - SMSFs urged to pitch in to buy Kidman Station

-- Plan to attract Australian investors for joint bid to buy Kidman cattle properties
+- Plan to attract Australian investors for a joint bid to buy Kidman cattle properties

 - DomaCom launches $410 m crowdfunding campaign for Kidman Station